 Understanding customer satisfaction.

 Customer satisfaction, or CSAT, is how happy or unhappy your customers are with your company.
 It’s their perceptions and feelings about individual interactions with your company.
-Over the past two decades, for most companies, those perceptions and feelings haven’t been all that great.
-CSAT ratings have stalled in the mid-70 percent range for nearly 24 years, according to ACSI data.
+Over the past 25 years+, for most companies, those perceptions and feelings haven’t been all that great.
+In fact, ACSI data gives us an easy analysis proving that customer satisfaction scores have stalled out in the mid-70th percentile since 1994 – when ACSI first started measuring and reporting on the scores.

-That’s a key indicator that a majority of customers aren’t happy.
-With serious business impacts and a threat to the longevity of your customer relationships, fixing customer satisfaction has to be a priority.
+Those scores tell us that, no matter the industry, a majority of customers aren’t happy with their customer experience.
+They’re only fine with it.
+And, with serious business impacts and low CSAT threatening the longevity of your customer relationships, fixing customer satisfaction has to be a priority.

 Industry-wide, customer service professionals need to change the way we approach customer satisfaction.
 We need to listen to the pain points of our customers – many of which stem from poor service experiences driven by disgruntled or untrained agents.
 For starters, to fix customer satisfaction, we need to understand the agent-customer connection.